aspose-total/Aspose.Total-Products/total/en/java/conversion/ott-to-pptm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert OTT to PPTM via Java or Online App" h2="OTT to PPTM conversion by using on premise Java API within any Java J2SE, J2EE, J2ME applications without using Microsoft<sup>&reg;</sup> PowerPoint or Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Developers often need to convert OTT files to PPTM programmatically.
+Fortunately, this process can be automated with the help of the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/).
+This library provides a simple and straightforward way to render OTT files into PPTM.

+The first step is to load the OTT file using [Aspose.Words for Java](https://products.aspose.com/words/java/).
+This library allows you to read and write OTT files, as well as convert them to HTML.
+Once the OTT file is loaded, you can use the powerful PowerPoint manipulation Java API [Aspose.Slides for Java](https://products.aspose.com/slides/java/) to create a new Presentation.
+This library provides a wide range of features that allow you to write HTML content into the Presentation and save it as a PPTM file.

-Often times developers have to convert OTT file to PPTM programmatically.
-By using the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/) you can automate the rendering process in a few simple steps.
-You can load your OTT file by using [Aspose.Words for Java](https://products.aspose.com/words/java/) and convert it to HTML.
-After that by using powerful PowerPoint manipulation Java API [Aspose.Slides for Java](https://products.aspose.com/slides/java/) you can create a new Presentation, write HTML content in it, and save it as PPTM.
+The File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/) make it easy to automate the conversion of OTT files to PPTM.
+All you need to do is load the OTT file using [Aspose.Words for Java](https://products.aspose.com/words/java/), convert it to HTML, and then use [Aspose.Slides for Java](https://products.aspose.com/slides/java/) to create a new Presentation and write the HTML content into it.
+Once the Presentation is created, you can save it as a PPTM file.
+With this library, you can quickly and easily convert OTT files to PPTM programmatically.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}